Alexedishi/Gates-of-the-Bosphorus/.metadata/readme.txt

 ####################

 Works Cited:
+Last Updated: 05.01.2024

 Greek History:
 1. Clogg, Richard (1979).
 A Short History of Modern Greece
 2. Clogg, Richard (2002).
 A Concise History of Greece
 3. Finlay, George (1877).
 A history of Greece, from its conquest by the Romans to the present time, B.C.
 146 to A.D.
 1864, Vol 7
-4.Gallant, Thomas (2016).
+4. Gallant, Thomas (2016).
 Modern Greece: A Political and Social History from the War of Independence to the Present
 5. Gennadios, Ioannes (1870).
 Notes on the Recent Murders by Brigands in Greece
 6. Kairophylas, Kostas (1915).
 Eleftherios Venizelos, His Life and Work
 7. Christmas, Walter (1914).
 King George of Greece